-Puglia, the heel on the ‘boot’ of Italy, is really spoilt for choice for coastline.
-This spit of land is larger than most people first imagine, and actually has the longest stretch of coastline of any region in Italy, bordered by both the Ionian and the Adriatic Sea.
+Puglia, the heel on the ‘boot’ of Italy, is really spoilt for choice for the coastline.
+This spit of land is larger than most people first imagine, and actually has the longest stretch of coastline of any destination in Italy, bordered by both the Ionian and the Adriatic Sea.
 This southernmost region boasts fabulous weather, ideal for catching some sun, sea and sand.
 Here are our picks for the best beaches in Puglia.

 1. Pescoluse, Leuca